jiSilverH/psydial/README.md

 Code for a paper "[PSYDIAL: Personality-based Synthetic Dialogue Generation using Large Language Models](https://arxiv.org/abs/2404.00930)" accpeted in LREC-COLING 2024 Main

-## Data files
-* `5_personality.csv`
-  This file contains descriptions from 5 dimensions of Big five personality.
-It is utilized to set the personality of two speakers in `STEP 1 (Personality Setting)`.
-* `personaChat_personality_origin.csv`
-  This file contains persona information from PersonaChat dataset.
-It is utilized in `STEP 2 (Profile Selecting)`.

 ## Personality-based Synthetic Dialogue Generation Pipeline
 ![](overview.png)
 * STEP 1 - Personality Setting